Axarva/todo/README.md

 <img src="/images/removekeywords.png">

-Currently, you CANNOT combine both types of parameters:
+You can also combine both types of parameters:
 ```
 todo remove "Foo" 1
 ```
-This won't work as expected and only the TODO containing "Foo" will be removed.

 ### View